Blepharoplasty (Eyelid) Surgery

 Dr Milovic assesses every patient as an individual case, keeping in mind their natural facial anatomy.
 A technique will be tailored to suit the patient’s needs.

-What are the Types of Blepharoplasty?
+What Are the Types of Blepharoplasty?

 As noted in the section above, Dr Milovic is able to employ several different eyelid surgery techniques: composite upper blepharoplasty, tarsal fixation and ptosis correction.